videolan/x265/doc/reST/cli.rst

 	**Range of values:** 0: least ..
 6: full RDO analysis

+.. option:: --psy-rd <float>

+	Influence rate distortion optimizations to try to preserve the energy of the source image in the encoded image, at the expense of compression efficiency.
+1.0 is a typical value.
+Default disabled

+	**Range of values:** 0 ..
+2.0

 .. option:: --signhide, --no-signhide

 	Hide sign bit of one coeff per TU (rdo).
 Default enabled